DarianWells/osticket-prereqs/README.md

 14. Download PHP 8.2.8 (the non thread safe zip file) https://windows.php.net/download/ .
 Extract all Contents into the PHP folder that was created on the C: drive.

 15. Install Microsoft Visual Redistributable VC_redist.x86.exe https://www.microsoft.com/en-us/download/details.aspx?id=48145

+16. 16.
+Download and install MySQL 5.5.62.
+You can find an archived version linked here: https://downloads.mysql.com/archives/community/
+    -Typical Setup
+    - Launch Configuration Wizard (after setup)
+    - Standard Configuration
+    - Enter in Password1 for the password
+    - Click "execute"
+17. Now search IIS in the windows search bar and right click and select "run as administrator"

+18. Click on "PHP Manager"

+19. Select Register new PHP version

+20. Browse files to C:/PHP and select the php-cgi file that is located within that folder.

+21. Now the PHP manager should display the version of PHP installed

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>